aixintao/Billing-Management-System/README.md

 You're welcome to contribute to this "huge" C(++) project or just "CV" the code here.

+Since C++ style code is not recommended in that course, code in C-style as much as possible.

 Some projects (but I may never made it):
 - Make C++ version of it, replacing C-style code to STL and so on.
 - Upgrade its IO code.